Niche brands are better than broad brands.

 Deep brands are ones that may appeal only to a much narrower set of people, but they create a lot of value to those people.
 These brands have lower revenue but are highly profitable.
 These brands are often called niche brands, and we are going to use the terms “niche brand” and “deep brand” interchangeably.

 Of course, some brands have both breadth and depth.
 Apple was a niche computer company for years, but now they sell almost half of the smartphones but take 91% of the profits of the industry.
-We recently featured Beats by Dre, who went from nothing to 77% of the headphone market in only a few years by inspiring a whole new set of people to throw out their bundled earbuds and listen to music with the quality it was recorded to have.
-And Starbucks now has more than 20,000 locations without compromising on the price of their lattes.
+We recently featured Beats by Dre, who went from nothing to 64% of the $100+ headphone market in only a few years by inspiring a whole new set of people to throw out their bundled earbuds and listen to music with the quality it was recorded to have.
+And Starbucks now has 28,218 locations without compromising on the price of their lattes.

 Notice that all of those brands started as niches and exploded in popularity because of societal trends.
 When was the last time a well-known but poorly liked brand become one of the most profitable companies in the world?
 It just doesn’t happen.
 Every week, I read CEOs public “turn around” plans for big brands in decline, and rarely read about the success of these plans.
 Changing public perception from negative to positive is like pushing a boulder up hill.